mbroz2/quarkus-workshop-langchain4j/docs/docs/workshop-environment.md

 > You can also access the lab information page directly from the [Lab 2640 website](https://ibm.biz/BdeU6n){target="_blank"}.

 Copy the `access code` and select `Attend` to open the lab.

+> [!
+IMPORTANT]
+> If you don't see the access code on the page, the instructor will provide it to you at the beginning of the lab.

 ![Lab information](./images/tz-lab-2640-info.png)